JohannesBuchner/askcarl/docs/lightgmm.rst

 * supports weighted observations
 * can be converted into a scikit-learn GaussianMixture

+The name is an hommage to the much more famous LightGBM library.
+LightGMM makes Gaussian mixture models fast.

 Method
 ------

+The recommended method is a single expectation maximization (EM) step, from centers initialised at randomly selected data samples.

 If refine_weights=False, LightGMM relies on scikit-learn's KMeans for initialisation, using kmeans++ or random data samples